sabthegreat007/Official-whitepaper-for-SabiraSeal-A-luxury-fashion-authentication-protocol./README.md

 # # SabiraSeal™ — The Future of Fashion Authentication
+## SabiraSeal™ Development Timeline

+- **2021** — Conceptualized the idea during blockchain research and crypto consultancy phase
+- **2023** — Continued development and exploration of NFC/NFT applications in fashion
+- **2025** — Formalized SabiraSeal as blockchain-authenticated luxury ID cards with smart chip integration for the Queen of Clubs top
 **Welcome to the official whitepaper repository for SabiraSeal™**
 A blockchain-anchored authentication protocol for luxury fashion and collectible assets.